askft/go-behave/README.md

 ## Important notice

 The library is still under development.
-Please do not assume API stability.
+Please do not assume API stability – fork the repository if you need that.

 ## <a id="introduction" style="text-decoration:none;color:inherit;">Introduction</a>